awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 + SSIS isn't supported on Always On instances with read replicas\.
 + You can't back up the SSISDB database that is associated with the `SSIS` option\.
 + Importing and restoring the SSISDB database from other instances of SSIS isn't supported\.
-+ Connecting to other database engines, such as Oracle, isn't supported for SSIS on RDS for SQL Server\.
-You can connect only to other SQL Server DB instances\.
++ You can connect to other SQL Server DB instances or to an Oracle data source\.
+Connecting to other database engines, such as MySQL or PostgreSQL, isn't supported for SSIS on RDS for SQL Server\.
+For more information on connecting to an Oracle data source, see [Linked Servers with Oracle OLEDB](Appendix.SQLServer.Options.LinkedServers_Oracle_OLEDB.md)\.

 ## Enabling SSIS<a name="SSIS.Enabling"></a>